-As we have previously advised, federal law requires that any U.S. person or entity with a financial interest in, or signature or comparable authority over, any foreign financial account file an annual Report of Foreign Bank and Financial Accounts, Form TD F 90-22.1 ("FBAR") if the aggregate value of such account exceeds $10,000 at any time during the calendar year.
-Except for those who are covered by the exception discussed below, FBARs for 2011 must be received (not merely filed) by the Department of the Treasury by June 29, 2012.
+As we previously reported, federal law requires that any U.S. person or entity with a financial interest in, or signature or comparable authority over, any foreign financial account file an annual Report of Foreign Bank and Financial Accounts, Form TD-F 90-22.1 ("FBAR") if the aggregate value of such accounts exceeds $10,000 at any time during the calendar year.

 On June 16, 2011, the Internal Revenue Service issued Notice 2011-54 providing that persons having signature authority over, but no financial interest in, a foreign financial account for 2009 or earlier calendar years will now have until November 1, 2011 to file FBARs with respect to those accounts.
 However, the deadline for reporting signature authority over, or a financial interest in, foreign financial accounts for the 2010 calendar year remains June 30, 2011.
 The filing deadlines for 2009 and earlier calendar years had previously been extended by Notices 2009-62 and 2010-23.